Systems thinking, AI literacy, and human-centered organizational support

 MLIS-informed systems view

-An MLIS background strengthens the way I think about knowledge flow, information design, and how people actually find and use what they need.
+An information science background strengthens the way I think about knowledge flow, information design, and how people actually find and use what they need.

 Human-centered by default